 By Kerry Cordy

-First Aid is designed to stop life-threatening dangers, protect an injured or ill person from further harm, and get them the proper medical attention as quickly as possible.
+Disclaimer: First aid is designed to stop life-threatening dangers, protect an injured or ill person from further harm, and get them the proper medical attention as quickly as possible.
 All information for instructing this badge must be from American Red Cross or equivalent handbooks in order to avoid myths and mistakes.
+Please exercise caution.

 Preschool: Do the three starred requirements *